This post is brought to you in partnership with Joule: Sous Vide by ChefSteps.

 Curious to give sous vide cooking a try?
 Check out the Joule immersion circulator from ChefSteps.
 (I love mine!)

-One and half pounds of beef will comfortably feed four people; two pounds will feed six.
+1 1/2 pounds of beef will comfortably feed 4 people; 2 pounds will feed six.
 You can stretch it to feed a few more people if you are serving the tenderloin with several other dishes on the table.

 When buying your tenderloin roast, make sure the butcher removes the silver skin.
 Also ask them to truss the roast with twine.
 You can do both of these steps yourself, but it's one less thing for you to worry about back home!